piotrekkmt/translate.js/README.md

 A jQuery plugin to translate text in the client side.

+This version has been tweaked from the original version to also support placeholder attributes for input forms.

 ## Usage
 Step 1: include JQuery and translate.js in your page